 - Primary: 3 years by August 31 through 6 years

-Montessori Country Day has passionate and dedicated teachers.
-They all have a Montessori certification, college degree or both, as well as years of experience in the classroom.
-They also undergo continual early education classes each year.
+Montessori Country Day has passionate Montessori-certified teachers in all of our primary classrooms.
+We also have dedicated toddler teachers that have many years of experience and may have Montessori certification, college degree or both.
+All of the teachers undergo continual early education classes each year.

 Teachers are selected not just for their professional abilities, but for their genuine concern, respect and joy with children.